 Hover maps track mouse movements on a page.
 These reports are only available for the desktop view of your site, for obvious reasons.
 The great thing about hover maps is that users have a tendency to move their mouse where their eyes go.
 User tend to follow text with their mouse while reading, and will place the mouse pointer on images that might have zoom, or page elements that scroll when hovered on.
 These hover maps are great to see how users are engaging with content on the page.

 Most of the questions you consider in click map analysis should also be asked when analyzing hover amps.

 Scroll maps tell you how far down the page a user scrolled.
 This type of report can tell you if users are getting to the most important content on the page or not.
 It is helpful to use this analysis in conjunction with click maps, hover maps, and event tracking.

 Say you are analyzing your scroll map.
 You notice that only 36% of users are getting to an area of the page that has a video.
 This video has a lot of users hovering over it, and a lot of users clicking on it.
 In previous event tracking analysis, you’ve already determined that users that watch this video have a higher website conversion rate than users who do not watch this video.

 Based on the scroll map data that shows only 36% of users scroll far enough to find the video, you should try to move the video higher on the page in order to expose more users to this conversion-boosting interaction.

 Start Improving Your Website Conversion Rate Today!

 Analyze your site in as many ways as possible.
 Try to gather as much user interaction information as you can.
-Even if you don’t have the traffic, time, or resources to do classic A/B optimization tests, objective site analysis and user analysis can expose the gaps, pain points and conversion boosters in your user experience.
-If you’re looking more specifically into optimizing your mobile website conversion rate, here are 3 tips to improve your mobile user experience.
+Even if you don’t have the traffic, time, or resources to do classic A/B optimization tests, objective site analysis and user analysis can expose the gaps, pain points, and conversion boosters in your user experience.
+If you’re looking more specifically into optimizing your mobile website conversion rate, here are three tips to improve your mobile user experience.